In the Division of Music Education at the University of North Texas, we're dedicated to developing strong leaders in music education.

 Our division funds several competitive, merit-based scholarships, teaching assistantships and teaching fellowships to help you pursue your degree.
 Teaching fellowships allow you to teach courses and serve as the primary instructor.
 Teaching assistants often teach a music fundamentals course, work with the Early Childhood Music Program or the New Horizons Senior Band or oversee the Music Education Resource Room.

 Information about these opportunities is available by contacting the music education office.
 Visit the financial aid website for information about other financial assistance programs.

 Donna Emmanuel, Associate Professor; Ph.D., Michigan State University.
 Cultural competence; urban and inner city issues.

 Warren Henry, Professor and Senior Associate Dean for the College of Music; Ph.D., Michigan State University.
 Administration; arts leadership and professional development schools.

 Alan McClung, Associate Professor; Ph.D., Florida State University.
 Secondary choral music education; sight-singing and changing voice of the early adolescent male.

 Sean Powell, Assistant Professor, Ed.D., University of Illinois; Instrumental music education; pre-service teacher preparation and teacher identity.

 Darhyl Ramsey, Professor; Ph.D., University of Iowa.
 Instrumental music education; music learning and psychology.

-Debbie Rohwer, Professor and Department Chair; Ph.D., Ohio State University.
+Debbie Rohwer, Professor and Division Chair; Ph.D., Ohio State University.
 Instrumental music education; community music and adult pedagogy.

-Donald Taylor, Assistant Professor; Ph.D., University of Texas at Austin.
+Donald Taylor, Associate Professor; Ph.D., University of Texas at Austin.
 Elementary general music; diversity and social justice.